mingzheruan/Notebook/Algorithm -- laioffer/Elementary Class.md

   - Name of the method
   - The list of the parameter types

+### Return Type

+It can be

++ A primitive type: int , double, char, boolean
++ A class: TreeNode, ListNode
++ Void: no return value

 ## Array, Class and Objects

 + You must specify the length of the array.